Fanny Chung

 HIGHLIGHTS

-• Won the “Outstanding Teaching Award (Faculty of Arts)” TWICE from CUHK in 2019 and 2022.
+• Won the “Outstanding Teaching Award (Faculty of Arts)” TWICE from the Chinese University of Hong Kong in 2019 and 2022.

 Biography

-Chung’s other recent publications look at cultural development related to Chinese theatre arts, outreach and audience-building in performing arts institutions, and music in early years.
-A recent journal article "Utilizing Technology as a Transmission Strategy in Intangible Cultural Heritage: The Case of Cantonese Opera" contributes to cultural heritage literature by shedding new light on audience reach, content enhancement, value creation, and funding strategies in the context of technology adoption.
-One journal article “Safeguarding Traditional Theatre Amid Trauma: Career Shock Among Cultural Heritage Professionals in Cantonese Opera” contributes to the literature on cultural transmission by examining the impact of social mobilization, paradigm shifts in tradition, and career crises on safeguarding Cantonese opera amidst trauma.
-Another recent journal article “Translating Culture-Bound Elements: A Case Study of Traditional Chinese Theatre in the Socio-Cultural Context of Hong Kong” examines the phenomenon of cultural heritage transmission through the lens of translation of Chinese theatre arts in the socio-cultural context of Hong Kong.
-The journal article “Developing Audiences Through Outreach and Education in the Major Performing Arts Institutions in Hong Kong: Towards a Conceptual Framework” uncovers the interplay of outreach and audience-building in non-profit performing arts institutions with the global cultural landscape.
+Chung has published widely in top-tier peer-reviewed academic journals.
+A recent journal article "Utilizing Technology as a Transmission Strategy in Intangible Cultural Heritage: The Case of Cantonese Opera Performances" sheds new light on audience reach, content enhancement, value creation, and funding strategies in the context of art-technology adoption, such as AI adoption.
+Another recent journal article "Implementing Moral and Character Education Policy through Music Integration: Perspectives of School Leaders in Hong Kong" examines the implementation of moral education policy through music education.The journal article “Developing Audiences Through Outreach and Education in the Major Performing Arts Institutions in Hong Kong: Towards a Conceptual Framework” uncovers the interplay of community outreach, arts education, and audience-building in performing arts institutions.
 Another recent journal article “The Impact of Music Pedagogy Education on Early Childhood Teachers’ Self-Efficacy in Teaching Music: A Study of Music Teacher Education Program” investigates how the development of teacher self-efficacy as theorized by the social cognitive model co-relates with the framework of music teacher education for formal institutional settings, in light of the local, national and international cultural and education policy.

 Apart from research, Chung greatly enjoys her teaching.
-She has been the awardee of "Faculty of Arts Outstanding Teaching Award" twice, in 2018 and 2021, by the Chinese University of Hong Kong.
-She received the University Grants Committee (UGC)’s Teaching Development and Language Enhancement Grant (TDLEG) for her project “Promoting Peer Learning through Digital Exhibition for Cultural Management Programme”, aiming to facilitate a culturally-entrenched and stimulating learning environment with a peer-learning approach.
+She has been the awardee of "Faculty of Arts Outstanding Teaching Award" twice, in 2019 and 2022, by the Chinese University of Hong Kong.
+She received the University Grants Committee (UGC)’s Teaching Development and Language Enhancement Grant for her project “Promoting Peer Learning through Digital Exhibition for Cultural Management Programme”, aiming to facilitate a culturally-entrenched and stimulating learning environment with a peer-learning approach.
 Chung’s teaching accomplishments have been recognized by CUHK's teacher training unit, the Centre for Learning Enhancement and Research (CLEAR).
 In 2022, she was invited by CLEAR to share her teaching experience and pedagogical strategies, which was published on Moodle as part of the university's teacher training programme (Module: Fostering Student Engagement).

 Main Research Interests